scoutscathedralevolcan/improved-journey-jekyll-test/_posts/2014-07-15-treehouse.markdown

 ---
-title: Golden eye
+title: Treehouse
-modal-id: 3
+modal-id: 4
-date: 2016-12-01
+date: 2014-07-15
-img: golden.png
+img: treehouse.png
-thumbnail: golden-thumbnail.png
+thumbnail: treehouse-thumbnail.png
-description: The latest post of the moment
+description: Living in a tree, the best place to live!

 ---